denoland/docs/runtime/reference/vscode.md

 ### Deno > Code Lens: References All Functions

 `deno.codeLens.referencesAllFunctions` - Provides a lens that will list out all references to all functions in the code.
-All functions are excluded from just _References_ mention above.
+All functions are excluded from the _References_ setting mentioned above.

 ### Testing code lens